The Urine Doping Control: Step-by-step

 Filling the urine sample bottles

 The foil packaging, lids and red security rings are removed from the bottles.
+Firstly, about 30 ml of urine is poured into bottle B, up to the lower edge of the blue label.
+Next, about 60 ml, is poured into bottle A with the red label.
+Then the rest is divided equally between both bottles.
 The athlete pours the urine into the bottles himself.
-Firstly, about 30 ml of urine is poured into bottle B, up to the lower edge of the blue label.
-Then the rest, about 60 ml, is poured into bottle A with the red label.
-The concentration of the urine is also tested; if it is too dilute, another sample must be given.
+The urine density is also tested; if it is too low, another sample must be given.

 Closing the bottles

-The athlete should close each bottle with the correct lid.
-A rattling sound can be heard when the lids are screwed on tightly.
-The lids cannot be screwed in a reverse direction and the bottles cannot be reopened.
-The lids are cut open in the laboratory and cannot be reused.
+The athlete should close each bottle with the correct lid without over-exertion.
+A rattling sound can be heard when the lids are fully screwed in place.
+The lids cannot be unscrewed in the reverse direction.

 Completing the control form